billy1624/tyt2y3/README.md

 >
 > They are good with strategic and operational planning; with a keen understanding of allocating people and resources to the right place.

-They are quite accurate, innit?
+They are quite accurate, aren't they?